 On March 24, 2016 the Corporation approved a deferred share unit ("DSU") plan as an alternative form of compensation for employees, officers, and directors of the Corporation.
 Each DSU entitles the participant to receive one common share of the Corporation issued from treasury upon redemption.
 The maximum number of common shares that are issuable under the DSU plan is 5,000,000, and when combined with the incentive stock option plan shall not exceed 10% of the issued and outstanding common shares.
-As of December 31, 2017 no DSUs were issued or outstanding.
+On March 27, 2018, 475,000 DSUs were issued with a 3 year vesting period, the share price on the issuance date was \$0.425.
+Unrecognized compensation cost of \$202 will be recognized over the 3 year vesting period.